Back

 For a pension the rules are more complex, personal contributions up to a clients net relevant earnings (or £3,600 if higher) attract tax relief.
 The annual allowance of £60,000 effectively caps tax relief as higher levels of contributions will be subject to an annual allowance tax charge.
 Carry forward may be used in some instances to increase that limit.
 Some clients may be subject to a tapered annual allowance or where clients have started to access benefits the money purchase annual allowance may apply.

 Relief at source pension schemes receive basic rate of tax relief, even if the individual is not a tax payer, increasing the gross investment compared to an ISA.
-In addition, higher and additional rate tax relief may be applicable for pension contributions thus increasing the net salary received.
-Contributions to a net pay scheme result in less tax and higher net salary.
+In addition, higher and additional rate tax relief may be applicable for pension contributions thus increasing the net gross contribution.
+Contributions to a net pay scheme result in immediate tax relief at marginal rate.

 All funds drawn from an ISA are free from income tax without any cap.